 The Computational Methods Research Group at the University of Wisconsin, Madison is an interdisciplinary community of graduate students interested in computational methods and its use in social science research.

 The Computational Methods Research Group began as the “Machine Learning Workshop” in the Spring 2015 semester by charter lead Junghwan Yang.
-Our members have spanned a wide range of academic disciplines, including Computer Engineering, Journalism & Mass Communication, Statistics, Library Services, Political Science, and Communication Arts.
+Josephine Lukito, Chuan Liu and other student leads have taken the baton to serve this community.
+Our members have spanned a wide range of academic disciplines, including Computer Engineering, Informatics, Journalism & Mass Communication, Statistics, Library Services, Political Science, and Communication Arts.